-The following overview highlights a selection of 2013 publications, most of which are available on the CIEP website.
+The following overview highlights a selection of 2014 publications, most of which are available on the CIEP website (www.clingendaelenergy.com/publications).
 CIEP (associated) staff also published articles in newspapers, scientific journals and other publications not mentioned here.
-The publications are a reflection of the research agenda.
+In 2014 CIEP published 9 papers, of which two were studies tasked for the Ministry of Economic Affairs and the Ministry of Infrastructure and Environment respectively.
+The other publications are a reflection of the public research agenda.